skupr-anaconda/Conda-cheat-sheet/README.md

 `conda list --show-channel-urls` List all installed packages along its channels

-`conda list --export > packages.env` Save to a file all packages in an environment
+`conda list --export > env.txt` Save to a Requirements file all packages in an environment

+`conda list > env.txt` Save a package list an a file

 `conda search beautiful-soup`	Search for a package to see if it is available to conda install